Dave Kragthorpe: Later life

 In 1994, Kragthorpe was hired by the USU Alumni Association to resurrect the university's alumni chapters program.
-Despite officially retiring in 2001, Kragthorpe can still be found at his desk in the Alumni Office, overseeing the USU alumni chapters in Idaho and northern Nevada.
+Despite officially retiring in 2001, Kragthorpe could for years still be found at his desk in the Alumni Office, overseeing the USU alumni chapters in Idaho and northern Nevada.

 Kragthorpe is a member of the Old Main Society, Alumni Sustaining Membership program, Big Blue Club, and the Emeriti Association.
 In 2005, he received the Distinguished Alumnus Award.
 His son, Kurt, is a sportswriter for the Salt Lake Tribune, while another son, Steve, served as head coach at Tulsa and Louisville.
-Grandson, Brad Kragthorpe, is an assistant for the Cincinnati Bengals.
+Grandson Brad Kragthorpe is an assistant for the Cincinnati Bengals.

 Kragthorpe and his wife, Barbara, split their time between Logan, Utah and Louisville, Kentucky.